ip-rule - Man Page

 - iif NAME

 select the incoming device to match.
 If the interface is loopback, the rule only matches packets originating from this host.
-This means that you may create separate routing tables for forwarded and local packets and, hence, completely segregate them.
+This means that you may create separate routing tables for forwarded and local packets and, hence, completely separate them.

 - oif NAME